 His work has taken him to restaurants in the U.S., Australia, Switzerland, Chile, and Brazil, among others.
 His extensive travels have given him a unique perspective, creating fabulous fresh and innovative seafood platters.

-Born in Huancayo Peru, Chef Diego Sánchez is an expert in Peruvian cuisine and has been recognized for his comprehensive knowledge of international cuisine.
-Over 10 years of progressive experience refining the art of cooking; developing impressive menus; and preparing culinary dishes influenced by culturally diverse regions around the globe.
+Born in Huancayo Peru, Chef Sánchez is an expert in Peruvian cuisine and has over 10 years of progressive experience refining the art of cooking; developing impressive menus; and preparing culinary dishes influenced by culturally diverse regions around the globe.

-Born and raised in Venezuela to a Peruvian father and a Colombian mother, Jose Luis Chavez is the co-founder and co-owner of Mission Ceviche, his unique culinary vision, global perspective, and constant desire to innovate and learn, has allowed him to work successfully across a myriad of cultures
+Born and raised in Venezuela to a Peruvian father and a Colombian mother, Chef Jose Luis unique culinary vision, global perspective, and constant desire to innovate and learn has allowed him to work successfully across a myriad of cultures

 Chef Valencia comes from Yungay, known as the alley of Huaylas, in Ancash, Peru.
 He worked his way up in Lima’s most demanding kitchens, along Peru’s most renowned chefs such as Coque Ossio, Marissa Guiulfo and in restaurants such as Gaston Acurio’s La Mar.